 (i) In connection with the Merger, 24,179,000 units of the previously outstanding Legato warrants were converted into an equal number of warrants issued by the Company.
-For the purposes of determining diluted net income per common share, net income for the three and six month periods ended September 30, 2022 was adjusted for the change in the fair value of the warrants in the amount of \$35.1 million (US\$26.4 million) and \$73.5 million (US\$56.3 million), respectively, as the warrants were determined to be dilutive.
+For the purposes of determining diluted net (loss) income per common share, net income for the nine month period ended December 31, 2022 was adjusted for the change in the fair value of the warrants in the amount of \$67.1 million (US\$51.6 million) as the warrants were determined to be dilutive.
+The net loss for the three month period ended December 31, 2022 was not adjusted for the change in fair value of the warrants for the period as it was determined that it would be anti-dilutive in the computation of diluted net (loss) income per common share.

 On May 17, 2022, the Board of Directors granted 151,064 and 603,676 restricted share units and performance share units, respectively, to various employees of the Company under the Omnibus Plan.
-For the purposes of determining diluted net income per share, the restricted share units and performance share units are considered contingently issuable potential ordinary shares.
+For the purposes of determining diluted net (loss) income per share, the restricted share units and performance share units are considered contingently issuable potential ordinary shares.
 The treasury stock method is applied based on the number of units that would vest if the end of the contingency period fell on the same day as period end.
-The restricted share units and performance share units included in diluted net income per share for the three and six month periods ended September 30, 2022 is 55,268 and 67,300 common shares, respectively.
+The restricted share units and performance share units included in diluted net (loss) income per share for the three and nine month periods ended December 31, 2022 is nil and 62,845 common shares, respectively.